 5. Fresh perspective

 When your brainstorming sessions are filled only with people who have been with the company for years, a fresh new perspective from an outsider might provide the spark for some new ideas.
-Current college students and recent graduates are aware of new trends, methods, strategies, and social media you might need to reach a different generation.
+Current college students and recent graduates are aware of new trends, new music and may possess social media skills you need to reach a different generation.
 Hiring interns can bring fresh ideas and new approaches to old problems.

-The best internship programs understand that the bigger picture is also about helping develop future talent whether or not they will be working for you.
-Being a mentor, serving young people who are eager for success and giving students a look at the reality of what it is to work in their professions should be high on your list of reasons why starting an internship program is on your mind.
+The best internship programs understand that the bigger picture is about helping develop future talent whether or not they will be working for you.
+Being a mentor, serving young people who are eager for success and giving students a look at the reality of what it is to work in their professions should be high on your list of reasons to start an internship program.

-The goal of any great internship program is about creating an experience that will benefit the intern and the business.
+Great internship programs are about creating an experience that will benefit the intern and the business.

 If you are ready to take the steps and get started with your own internship program, download my free guide, 10 steps to launching an internship program.
 Don’t keep waiting, make a move in the right direction and start planning your program now.